oliveiraleosilva87/oliveiraleosilva87/README.md

 ================================================================================================================================

 ### About:
-Lead Data Engineer, Scrum PSM and PSPO certified, with over 10 years of experience working with data engineering, data analytics and team management.<br><br>
+Data and Digital Engineering Lead at Statkraft, Scrum PSM and PSPO certified, with over 10 years of experience working with data engineering, data analytics and team management.<br><br>

 ### Main specialties:
   - Build ETL/ELT systems and data pipelines